orb-lang/helm/doc/md/design/dramatis-personae.md

 to pull a new line and give it to the EditAgent, and the Zones just check this on `:paint`\.

-We probably want the contents in the form of a plain\-old\-data container, exactly like results, with the Codepoint arrays, cursor information, and so on, so they can potentially be passed from an EditAgent for the command Zone to an EditAgent for a popup full screen editor\.
+We want the contents in the form of a plain\-old\-data container, exactly like results, with the Codepoint arrays, cursor information, and so on, so they can potentially be passed from an EditAgent for the command Zone to an EditAgent for a popup full screen editor\.

 The EditAgent should own the contents, and the associated Txtbuf should have a Window to retrieve the contents\.
 This is completely transparent: it looks